 In addition to serving as a reporting liaison between health centers, BPHC, CHAMPS, and HCCs, AUCH will support health center emergency preparedness and response efforts through the following:

-Providing ongoing updates to the appropriate health center staff, including CEOs, clinical leadership, and operational leadership as needed.
+Providing ongoing EP updates to the appropriate health center staff, including CEOs, clinical leadership, and operational leadership as needed.

-Providing technical assistance on updating and developing health center emergency operations plans.
+Providing technical assistance on updating and developing all components of health center emergency plans.

 Convening the Emergency Preparedness Peer Group for learning and information sharing.

-Sharing updates between health centers and key partners to aid in state and health center emergency preparedness and response efforts.
+Sharing updates between health centers and key partners to aid in state and health center EP and response efforts.

 Support health center’s involvement in HCC activities.